PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Voxels + Triangles/Lecture/english.md

 You should notice the line `Allocator.Temp`.
 This gets us memory really fast, but it can only exist for 4 frames (ever heard of fps? (frames per second)).
 The other `Allocator.Persistent` lets us have the memory we want for as long as we need, but it takes longer to find that memory. `Allocator.TempJob` is a special allocator for Job's and multithreading.

-Also since we are using NativeCollections (Native meaning it uses actual pointers and not copies of everything.
-C# normaly makes copies of everything to make our code "safe") we have to manually free our memory, much like in C or C++.
+Also since we are using NativeCollections we have to manually free our memory, much like in C or C++.
+Native means it uses actual pointers (AKA references) to memory and not copies of everything.
+C# normaly makes copies of everything to make our code "safe".

 ```cs
     private void Start()